Behavior Driven Development is a high-level software project methodology where we make use of the “outside-in” technique.

 In Behavior Driven Development, our main idea is to allow interaction between business interests and technical insights.

 So the requirements usually get generated from a business perspective and get fulfilled through technical solutions.
 To fulfill the requirement, you have a proper understanding of it and hence we create a scenario where we specify the role and action and based on that, we predict the outcome.
 So, in short, we create a User Story with predefined actions and outcomes.

 - It helps to finalize the working of an idea requirement.

-- Real life example helps to eliminate the edge cases.
+- Real-life example helps to eliminate the edge cases.

 - Helps in developing the test cases for our software.

 The “outside-in” methodology is an iterative process.
 At first, we may gather the requirements from users.
 Based on that, a Business Analyst can form an idea and identify the requirements.
-Now Business Analyst will share the details with the technical staff.
+Now Business Analysts will share the details with the technical staff.